FastGitORG/document/en-gb/README.md

 ## About FastGit

 FastGit is an open source mirror speeder for GitHub.com.
-We use open resources to accelerate the speed of accessing GitHub.
+We use shared resources to accelerate the speed of accessing GitHub.

 ## Tips